coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Or I can scale the number of pods running broadway if I see a lot of Kafka lag.

+^ I want to point out the version here as well, this is a newer version of HPA.
+Fast rate of change, k8s API version, and resource versions.
+This as a leaky abstraction can be painful

 ```yaml
 apiVersion: autoscaling/v2beta1
 kind: HorizontalPodAutoscaler